pyrsia/pyrsia/docs/dev_workflow.md

 ## How-to Update

 We currently target the most current stable version of the rust toolchain.
-Perioudically execute
+Periodically execute

 ```sh
 rustup update